 Requirements are based on UGA's Graduate School admissions standards for non-degree students.

 Currently enrolled UGA graduate students should submit a new application for admission to UGA’s Graduate School in order to be considered for the Online Graduate Certificate in Dyslexia.
 When completing the online application, choose "Online Degree" as the degree objective and "Dyslexia Certificate" as the degree option.
 For currently enrolled UGA graduate students, the application fee is $25.
 The application fee for new applicants is $75.

 Graduate Certificate in Dyslexia Program Curriculum

-Completion of the online GCD program requires 15 semester hours (completed in 3 or 5 semesters) of specific reading and language-related coursework and a 7-week summer practicum in Intensive Reading Interventions in which students will demonstrate proficiency in working in small groups or one-to-one with students at risk for or who are experiencing reading difficulties.
-In addition, students will have the option to participate in a face-to-face, 1-week (30 hr.)
-Orton-Gillingham workshop that is offered every summer.
+Completion of the Online GCD program requires 15 semester hours (completed in 3 or 5 semesters) of specific reading and language-related coursework and a summer practicum in Intensive Reading Interventions in which students will demonstrate proficiency in working in small groups or one-to-one with students at risk for or who are experiencing reading difficulties.
+Upon completion of the program, students in the GCD certificate program will be prepared to sit for the International Dyslexia Association’s Structured Literacy Certification examination.

 News & Events

 Online Learning interviewed UGA alumna and current online student, Haley Faulkner, on her Graduate Certificate in Dyslexia and her experience with learning online.
 She explains her passion for educating those with literacy and learning disabilities.